Doral, Florida: History

 In 1995, residents began lobbying for incorporation in earnest, dissatisfied with the high tax rate relative to the services they received, as well as unchecked growth.
 The county met the first attempt at incorporation with a year's deferral.
-Some classified Doral as a "donor community," meaning that the taxes paid were more than the cost of operations.
+Some classified Doral as a "donor community", meaning that the taxes paid were more than the cost of operations.
 With the deferral, incorporation efforts intensified even more.
 In 1996, the community elected its first community council: Jose "Pepe" Cancio Sr., Mario Pita, and Barbara B. Thomas were elected, and three other members were appointed.
 The council initially met once every month.

 In 2002, Governor Jeb Bush appointed Cancio to fill the remainder of Miami-Dade Commissioner Miriam Alonso's term of office.
 Doral residents hoped that his appointment would bring the community closer to incorporation, and their hopes were realized.
 Although Cancio endorsed Juan Carlos Bermudez, the City of Doral's first elected Mayor, as his replacement on the Community Council, Bermudez declined the offer, ran for the seat, and was elected.
 At the time, Bermudez was president of One Doral, a civic organization formed to counteract the perceived influence of the West Dade Federation on the new Council.
 However, both One Doral and the West Dade Federation proved essential to the incorporation process.

 In January 2003, following a seven-year battle, 85% of Doral's voters voted in favor of incorporation.
-In June of the same year, 92% voted to accept the City Charter and elected their first Mayor and City Council.
+In June of the same year, 92% voted to accept the city charter, and elected their first mayor and city council.

 The new City of Doral was named as an attractive location for entrepreneurs with an interest in the Latin America market.
 Mayor Luigi Boria, elected in November 2012, became the second Venezuelan-American mayor in the United States.
 He was replaced by Juan Carlos Bermudez who won a reelection bid in 2016.
 Mayor Bermudez was again reelected in November 2020 with 69.85% of votes for four more years to lead the community.

-On December 13, 2022, during a run-off election, Doral voters made history by electing Doral’s first female Mayor, Christi Fraga, with 54.5% of the votes.
+On December 13, 2022, during a run-off election, Doral voters made history by electing Doral's first female mayor, Christi Fraga, with 54.5% of the votes.

 Media

 Doral Community Newspapers, which is published bi-weekly and is part of Miami Community Newspapers, is one of the local publications in Doral.
-Another long-standing publication is Doral Family Journal, also publishing bi-weekly.
+Another long-standing publication is Doral Family Journal, also published bi-weekly.

 Two big media outlets have their headquarters in Doral: Univision Network/Fusion and CBS-owned & operated affiliate WFOR-TV, Channel 4.
 Several studios and other TV operations work out of Doral.
 The Telemundo chain has a presence in the city, with one of its main office and production units located there.